Home > Analyses > Utilities > Public Service Enterprise Group Incorporated

 Risk Analysis

-Below is a summary table highlighting key risks facing Public Service Enterprise Group Incorporated (PEG) with their estimated probabilities and impacts:
+Below is a summary of key risks facing Public Service Enterprise Group Incorporated (PEG), detailing their probability and potential impact:

 CategoryDescriptionProbabilityImpact